Toggle menu

 When a loved one passes away, there are three main things you must do in the first few days of their passing:

-To register the death, you will be required to produce a certificate of the cause of death, issued by a medical practitioner, which could be the local GP or a doctor from the hospital.
+To register the death, you will first be contacted by the Medical Examiner's office who will discuss with you the cause of death, they will also verify the medical certificate issued by a medical practitioner, which could be the local GP or a doctor from the hospital.

 In cases of a sudden death, accident or when the cause of death isn't known, it may result in the Coroner being notified.
-If this is the case, then the Coroner may issue an alternative certificate - Coroner's Inquest Form - you'll need this to register the death.
+If this is the case, then the Coroner may issue an alternative certificate - Coroner's Inquest Form - you will not register this type of death as this will be done on the authority of the Coroner.

 2. Register the death

 When a loved one passes away you need to register their death.
-You need to do this within five days of their passing.
+You need to do this within five days from the receipt of the medical certificate by the Register Office.

 3. Arrange the funeral